Skip to content

 Some tools to know about that make use of type hints:

-- [Pydantic](https://docs.pydantic.dev/latest/): widely used data validation library that allows you to automatically validate instances of dataclasses at runtime.
+- [Pydantic](https://docs.pydantic.dev/latest/) is a widely used data validation library that allows you to automatically validate instances of dataclasses at runtime.
 This means that for this tool the type hints are no longer just hints or a form of documentation, but have actual effects.
 Essentially, a fully Pydantic-enriched application (in "strict mode") is like having Mypy at runtime (there is also a "tolerant" mode that lets some common types slip through without errors).
 It effectively turns Python into a statically typed language.

 - Most editors nowadays make use of type hints for autocompletion.